ewendel/elm-workshop/book/memory/LEVEL4.md

 ```

 In short: `myFunction myArgument == myArgument |> myFunction`.
-This will prove useful with the updated `setCard` function.
+This will prove useful with the updated `setCardState` function.

 1. "Let expressions" is a way of storing intermediate values (kind of like variables).
    The above example can also be written as: